Commack School District: High school

 The Commack High School serves students in grades 9–12.
 The school day lasts from 7:30 AM to 2:25 PM.
 The students have nine periods per day, each with a different teacher.
 The classes are forty minutes in length with 5 minutes of walking time in between them.
 Each student is required to meet the requirements for a New York State Regents diploma unless there are special circumstances.
 They are also required to complete 15 CSIP (Community Service Involvement Program) credits their first three years and 20 their senior year.
 These can be fulfilled by participating in sports and clubs or by doing volunteer work inside or out of school.
-Commack High School is an International Baccalaureate School, and students pursuing an IB diploma are subject to a more stringent of requirements.
-As of 2018 there were 15 honor societies, 52 clubs and 21 sports teams for students.
+Commack High School is an International Baccalaureate School, and students pursuing an IB diploma are subject to a more stringent set of requirements.
+As of 2018, there were 15 honor societies, 52 clubs and 21 sports teams for students.

-As of the 2019-2020 school year, the total enrollment was 2,187 students and 168 teachers.
-The student to teacher ratio was 13.07%.
+As of the 2019–2020 school year, the total enrollment was 2,187 students and 168 teachers.
+The student-to-teacher ratio was 13:1.

 In 2012, U.S. News & World Report ranked Commack High School the best high school in Suffolk County, the third best on Long Island, the 18th best in New York state, and the 95th best in the country.
-As of 2018, Commack High School is unranked in New York State.
+As of 2018, Commack High School was unranked in New York State.

+In 2024, Commack's Board of Education allowed for the reopening of the Cedar Road School as a school for students, after serving as strictly the Commack School District's special education administration offices for a few years.
+It completed its first school year as a school offering an alternative way to experience high school and earn a Commack High School Diploma without having to go to the school in the 2024–25 school year.
+It primarily serves students (grades 9–12) who are struggling with depression, anxiety, and avoiding school.